Drolla/t2ws/README.md

 ##### Response data dictionary

 The responder command returns the response data to the server in form of a dictionary.
 All elements of this dictionary are optional.
 The main elements are :

 ||Description
 |--:|---
 |Status|Either a known HTTP status code (e.g. '404'), a known HTTP status message (e.g. 'Not Found') or a custom status string (e.g. '404 File Not Found').
 The default status value is '200 OK'.
 See \<t2ws::DefineStatusCode> and \<t2ws::GetStatusCode> for the HTTP status code and message definitions.
-|Body|HTTP response body, transferred binary encoded.
+|Body  |HTTP response body, binary encoded.
 The default body data is an empty string.
 |Header|Custom HTTP response headers fields, case sensitive (!).
 The header element is itself a dictionary that can specify multiple header fields.

-The following auxiliary elements of the response dictionary are recognized :
+The following auxiliary elements of the response dictionary are recognized by the T<sup>2</sup>WS server :

 ||Description
 |--:|---
-|Content-Type|For convenience reasons content type can directly be specified with this  element instead of the corresponding header field.
+|Content-Type|For convenience reasons the content type can directly be specified with this element instead of the corresponding header field.
-|File|If this element defines a file the file content is read by the T<sup>2</sup>WS web server and transferred as HTTP response body.
+|File        |If this element is defined the content of the file is read by the T<sup>2</sup>WS web server and sent as HTTP response body to the client.
-|NoCache|If the value of this element is logically true (e.g. 1) the HTTP client is informed that the data is volatile (by sending the header field: Cache-Control: no-cache, no-store, must-revalidate).
+|NoCache     |If the value of this element is true (e.g. 1) the HTTP client is informed that the data is volatile (by sending the header field: Cache-Control: no-cache, no-store, must-revalidate).

 ##### Examples of responder commands

 The following responder command returns simply the HTTP status 404.
-It can be invoked if no other responder command can be called.
+It can be defined to respond to invalid requests.

 ```
  proc t2ws::Responder_General {Request} {